scouten/ericscouten.travel/content/2022/04-20+eastern-washington/01-salt-lake-city-to-pullman/index.md

 bounds = {sw = [40.750, -117.541], ne = [47.737, -111.902]}
 cover = "es-4334-002"
 cover_cdn_key = "img/v1/2022/04/es-4334-002"
+cover_alt = "A calm lake bordered by dense evergreen forest on the far shore, with a tall pine tree on the grassy near bank in the foreground.
+A vivid blue sky with scattered white clouds is reflected in the still water."
 +++

 Remember when I [said I had to be back in Eastern Washington right away](/2022/04-15+utah/01-spokane-and-salt-lake-city)?